 While it may feel wonderful to experience the excitement of a new relationship, are you really ready for this?
 Divorce can make people quite vulnerable, leaving them in a state of uncertainty, which is not a solid foundation for a new relationship to blossom.
 Before you start dating again, ask yourself if you are ready to emotionally invest in someone else.

-However, if you still want to date, first consult with our McKinney divorce attorney at Camille Borg Law PLLC and schedule a consultation today.
+Sometimes, finalizing your divorce can take months or years, which is why it is understandable you may not want to wait to get back into the dating pool.
+However, if you still want to date, first consult with our attorneys at Camille Borg Law PLLC and schedule a consultation today.
 Depending on the circumstances, we can advise you whether a new relationship is appropriate or if it should wait until the divorce is final.

 For more information, contact our firm today.